mak-TechWhiz/DS18B20-ESP32-MQTT-mTLS/README.md

   -CAcreateserial -out server.crt -days 365 -sha256
 ```
 IMPORTANT: Put the CN (Common Name) as your server's (On which the Mosquitto Broker is running) hostname.
-For Example: If you are using Raspberry Pi, then chech it's hostname and put that in CN field.
+For Example: If you are using Raspberry Pi, then check it's hostname and put that in CN field.
 Refer to my other repo for how to configure hostname.

 ### 1.3 Generate Client Certificate (for ESP32)